aswinimahanta/Project-Svadhyaya/solutions/simple-client/README.md

     ```

 1. Edit the *manifest.yml* file.
 Change the **name** field to something unique.
-  For example, `- name: covid-assistant-simple-yourname`.
+  For example, `- name: math-assistant-simple-yourname`.

 1. Deploy the application